CPS and COVID-19

 - December 2020: see item 4 in the BLS December 2020 impact statement

-- January 2021: see item 4 in the BLS December 2020 impact statement
+- April 2021: see item 6 and 7 in the BLS April 2021 impact statement

 Despite these instructions, there is evidence that some persons who should have been classified as "unemployed on temporary layoff" due to COVID-19-related closures or reductions in business were miscategorized as "employed but not at work."
 In accordance with standard procedure, BLS did not attempt to recategorize survey responses.
 However, as this misclassification error appears to be non-trivial and has persisted since March of 2020, Before June collection began, Census conducted additional traning and review of the guidance discussed above, and included these updated instructions in the survey to assist enumerators.
 These measures seem to have been somewhat effective, reducing the share of those misclassified as "employed but not at work" in June compared to preceeding months.
 Further training was administered in order to further reduce this error before July collection began.
 Misclassification rates were much lower in July, August, September, and October than in preceeding months.